vmware-labs/reconciler-runtime/README.md

 ### Current Deprecations

+Backwards support may be removed in a future release, users are encouraged to migrate.

 - status `InitializeConditions()` is deprecated in favor of `InitializeConditions(context.Context)`.
-Support may be removed in a future release, users are encouraged to migrate.
 - `ConditionSet#Manage` is deprecated in favor of `ConditionSet#ManageWithContext`.
-Support may be removed in a future release, users are encuraged to migrate.
+- `HaltSubReconcilers` is deprecated in favor of `ErrHaltSubReconcilers`.

 ## Contributing